Linear95/BinarySentEmb/README.md

 curl -Lo encoder/infersent1.pkl https://dl.fbaipublicfiles.com/infersent/infersent1.pkl
 ```

 Futhermore, download our pretrained binary sentence encoder from [here](https://drive.google.com/open?id=12lzqtxQwktywXRc1HsQ36ptHGfGOTcIJ).
-Make sure the binary encoder is also in the `encoder` folder.
+Make sure the binary encoder is also in the `./encoder/` folder.

 ## Evaluate the binary encoder on transfer tasks
 Following the instruction of [SentEval](https://github.com/facebookresearch/SentEval) to download the sentence embeddings evaluation toolkit.